scipy-conference/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

 git you can easily track changes to data and software.
 Git identifies commits by a unique hash, which can be used to reference a specific point in the source code, practically guaranteeing the correct bits.
-This approach is incomplete however, because git lacks the ability to do environmental management, it is not a package manager.
+This approach is incomplete however, because git lacks the ability to do environmental management; it is not a package manager.
 System dependencies in git can only be documented-- it is the responsibility of the user to determine if the entire environment is identical, and the documentation may not contain enough information to verify.
-Instead, we recommend using git to store source code in addition to a package manager.
+Instead, we recommend a package manager to resolve dependencies, and git as a storage of source code.

-Python requirements files can also specify urls to import packages from a variety of version control systems, including git.
+Python interoperates well with Git.
+Python requirements files can specify urls to import packages from a variety of version control systems, including git.
 When combined with virtual environments, developers can implement a clever workflow that treats a git as a personally curated repository.
 This gives developers a significant amount of control over their dependency pipeline, but can be difficult to manage.
 One problem is that because all requirements are pinned in the project source, dependency updates have similar difficulties as monolithic packages-- any dependency update requires a new version for the whole project.
 This control also requires the maintainers to be actively engaged in each of the dependencies to know when updates are necessary.
-Also like monolithic packages, security is a concern because the maintainers may not be able to rerelease, or they may not be aware of important patches.
+Also like monolithic packages, security is a concern because the maintainers may not be able to re-release, or they may not be aware of important patches.

 A general concern with most packaging workflows is dependence on 3rd party services.
 These services can go down or introduce backwards incompatible changes.
 Some services, like PyPI allow package